simonvh/gimmemotifs-manuscript/manuscript.md

 Figure 1A shows distribution of the
 ROC AUC (area
 under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
 The ROC curve plots the fraction of true positives (TPR, or sensitivity) against the fraction of false positives (FPR, or 1 - specificity).
-The ROC AUC value will generally range from 0.5 (no improvement on random guessing)to 1.0 (perfect classifier).
-There is generally a wide distribution of ROC AUCs.
+The ROC AUC value will generally range from 0.5 (no improvement on random guessing) to 1.0 (perfect classifier).
+As Figure 1A illustrates, the collection of TFs generally shows a wide distribution of ROC AUCs.
 For some factors, such as ELK1, CTCF, CBFB and MYOD1, peaks are relatively easy to classify using a single PFM motif.
-Other factors do not have peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CD2 for example.
+Other factors do not have peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CDK2 for example.

 ![**Figure 1**: Benchmark of transcription factor motif databases.
 **A)** Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
 For all TFs 5,000 peaks were compared to background regions using each motif database.
 The boxplot shows the the ROC AUC of the best motif per database for all TFs.
 Every point in this plot is based on one TF ChIP-seq peak set.